Martin-Duhalde/is.Learning.DDD/readme-en.md

 ﻿# 🇬🇧 Car Rental System - Backend (.NET 9)

-This repository contains the backend of a car rental system built with **.NET 9**, following **Clean Architecture**, **DDD**, and **CQRS** principles.
-It is designed to integrate with an Angular frontend and supports features such as user authentication, vehicle reservation, and service tracking.
+This repository contains the backend of a car rental system developed with **.NET 9**, following **Clean Architecture**, **DDD**, and **CQRS** principles.
+It is designed to integrate with an Angular frontend and supports features like authentication, vehicle reservations, and service tracking.

 > ⚠️ This repository was created for a technical evaluation and may be removed after the interview.